Best AI Meeting Note Takers Without a Bot: Top 10 Bot-Free Options for 2026

 Limitation: Requires desktop app for botless capture

-Learn more about Fellow's pricing plans
+See Fellow's pricing plans →

 2. Krisp